Legacy Search UI Framework

 Using the Mobile Layouts and Sublayouts

-To build a Coveo Search Page optimized for mobile devices, you can use the mobile layouts and sublayouts.
+To build a Coveo-Powered Search Page optimized for mobile devices, you can use the mobile layouts and sublayouts.
 Here are the required steps:

-It is assumed that you have already created a Coveo Search Page and have inserted a few components for the Default device.
+It’s assumed that you have already created a Coveo-Powered Search Page and have inserted a few components for the Default device.

-- In the Sitecore Content Editor, select your Coveo Search Page.
+- In the Sitecore Content Editor, select your Coveo-Powered Search Page.

 - Open its Layout Details (Presentation > Details).